sreevatsgit/Blockchain-notes/vault/root.md

 Apart from my coding life, I love playing golf🏌️‍♂️, Dota 2, binge eating food 🍕🍕, watching YouTube videos and love teaching people the art to code🖥️🖥️🖥️🖥️.

 This website gives a full arc on what a blockchain does, both the development side and the non-tech side!
 I would consistently update it and make it as enjoyable as possible!
-Even if you dont know how to code a simple print statement, I know that this website would help you get a better grip on the concept of blockchain.
+Even if you don't know how to code a simple print statement, I know that this website can still help you get a better grip on the concept of blockchain.

 If you would like to change somethings in my notes, or would like to contribute to the notes, you could contact me on:
 - LinkedIn: https://www.linkedin.com/in/sreevatsankomandur/